-Well, you landed on this page because you have decided to translate your company’s website.
-Before tackling the question of whether you need to simply translate some content or localize it, we want to congratulate you.
-Statistics point to just 1 in every 4 people online being native English speakers, so you have taken your first step to opening up to the world, to internationalizing your services.
+Well, you are probably here because you have decided to translate your company’s website.
+Before tackling the question of whether you need to simply translate some content or localize the entire website, we want to congratulate you.
+Statistics point to just 1 in 4 people online being native English speakers, so you have taken your first step towards opening up to the world, to internationalizing your services.

 Therefore, offering language support on a website depends greatly on budget considerations.
 There is no magic number of translations that can guarantee you a successful international strategy, but you should have some numbers ready.
 For example, analyze which countries are already visiting your website.
-Knowing where you are getting visitors from and if they speak a different language should make you think about offering translations of your content.
+Knowing where you are getting visitors from and if they speak a different language should provide you with more insight into which markets to target.
 But having zero visits from countries like Indonesia, Japan or China may be due to a lack of Indonesian translations, Japanese translations or Chinese translations.

 - In the last decade, from 2005-2015, leading global brands have increased the average number of languages in which they make their content available from 12 to 30, according to The 2015 Web Globalization Report Card.